haydesaracho/a_baumannii_amr_analysis/README.md

 ## Background

-*Acinetobacter baumannii* is an opportunistic Gram-negative coccobacillus and one of the most problematic nosocomial pathogens worldwide.
-The World Health Organization (WHO) classifies it as a **critical priority pathogen**, highlighting the urgent need to develop new antibiotics against carbapenem-resistant strains (CRAB).
+*Acinetobacter baumannii* is one of the most problematic opportunistic pathogens worldwide.
+The World Health Organization (WHO) classifies it as a **critical priority pathogen**, emphasizing the urgent need to develop new antibiotics and/or alternative therapies to combat multidrug-resistant strains.

-The organism primarily affects critically ill patients in intensive care units (ICUs), causing ventilator-associated pneumonia, bloodstream infections, and wound infections.
+This organism primarily affects patients admitted to intensive care units and can cause ventilator-associated pneumonia, bloodstream infections and wound infections.
-Currently, 45% of global *A. baumannii* isolates are multidrug-resistant (MDR), with peaks of 70% in South America, Asia, and Europe.
-In cases of extensively drug-resistant (XDR) or pandrug-resistant (PDR) strains, therapeutic options are limited to colistin and tigecycline as last-resort antibiotics.

-Its ability to acquire and disseminate resistance mechanisms — including beta-lactamases, efflux pumps, aminoglycoside-modifying enzymes, and horizontal gene transfer — makes it a fundamental model for studying the evolution of antimicrobial resistance.
+Recent studies indicate that rates of multidrug resistance exceed 89% in hospital settings and that carbapenem-resistant strains account for approximately 80% of cases of hospital-acquired and ventilator-associated pneumonia worldwide, with resistance rates exceeding 90% in Southeast Asia (WHO, 2024).
+In cases of extremely drug-resistant or pan-resistant strains, treatment options are even more limited.

 ---